ikteru/coding_challenge/Readme.md

 And a lot more features that this project is already structured in a way that makes it easier to add them.

 Improvements:
+- Improve Error handeling both on the front-end and back-end.
+(There is some basic error handeling implemented, but it's far from perfect and doesn't take into consideration a few failure scenarios, which is why the next improvement suggestion is crucial)
+- Implement Unit Tests for each component in the React application.
+- Implement cleanup for the asynchronous requests used in the Container Components as the app doesn't do any cleanup in case the user decides to navigate to a different component while the current one is still doing an asynchronous task such as loading the shops.
 - Rethink the database structure
 - Rethink the REST API structure and build it in adherance to the Open API 3.0 specification
 - ....